Colm1711/curdine/README.md

 2. I want to be able to leave reviews.
 3. I want to delete my review.
 4. I want to modify my review.
-5. See my order history.
+5. I want to see my order history.

 -   ### Site Owner